AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 - What might get in the way of that?

-However, there is a lot at stake with pre-sale customer service inquiries.
-Chances are, a bot can’t deliver a low-effort experience when a customer is on the verge of converting.
-This means missed revenue opportunities for your business!
+However, there is a lot at stake with pre-sales customer service inquiries.
+Chances are, a pre-sales chatbot can’t deliver a low-effort experience when a customer is on the verge of converting.
+This means missed revenue opportunities for your business and decreased lead generation!

-Mistake #3: Trying to fake it
+#3) Trying to fake it = fail

 Do not do this.